Narcissus (plant): Reproductive

 All three parts may be considered to be components of the perianth (perigon, perigonium).
 The perianth arises above the apex of the inferior ovary, its base forming the hypanthial floral tube.

 The floral tube is formed by fusion of the basal segments of the tepals (proximally connate).
 Its shape is from an inverted cone (obconic) to funnel-shaped (funneliform) or cylindrical, and is surmounted by the more distal corona.
-Floral tubes can range from long and narrow in sections Apodanthi and Jonquilla to rudimentary (N. cavanillesii).
+Floral tubes can range from long and narrow (in sections Apodanthi and Jonquilla) to rudimentary (N. cavanillesii).

 Surrounding the floral tube and corona and reflexed (bent back) from the rest of the perianth are the six spreading tepals or floral leaves, in two whorls which may be distally ascending, reflexed (folded back), or lanceolate.
 Like many monocotyledons, the perianth is homochlamydeous, which is undifferentiated into separate calyx (sepals) and corolla (petals), but rather has six tepals.
 The three outer tepal segments may be considered sepals, and the three inner segments petals.
 The transition point between the floral tube and the corona is marked by the insertion of the free tepals on the fused perianth.

 The corona, or paracorolla, is variously described as bell-shaped (funneliform, trumpet), bowl-shaped (cupular, crateriform, cup-shaped) or disc-shaped with margins that are often frilled, and is free from the stamens.
-Rarely the corona is a simple callose (hardened, thickened) ring.
+Rarely is the corona a simple callose (hardened, thickened) ring.
 The corona is formed during floral development as a tubular outgrowth from stamens which fuse into a tubular structure, the anthers becoming reduced.
 At its base, the fragrances which attract pollinators are formed.
 All species produce nectar at the top of the ovary.
 Coronal morphology varies from the tiny pigmented disk of N. serotinus (see Table I) or the rudimentary structure in N. cavanillesii to the elongated trumpets of section Pseudonarcissus (trumpet daffodils, Table I).